geog3540/lkpearson/README.md

 # Geo vis portfolio
-This portfolio has the assignments and links to the final project for geo vis
+### This portfolio has all of my assignments from geographic visualisation and links to the final project